dwarvesf/playground/Engineering/Full-text search with Postgresql.md

 #### 4. Custom Search configuration (OPTIONAL)

-We can also configure the search configuration by our own like custom stop-words template:
+We can also configure the search configuration on our own like a custom stop-words template:

 ```sql
 CREATE TEXT SEARCH DICTIONARY english_stem_nostop (